contagon/handbook/handbook/9-relief-society.md

 * Lead the Relief Society’s efforts to participate in the work of salvation and exaltation (see [chapter 1](1-work-of-salvation-and-exaltation.md)).
 * Organize and oversee the service of ministering sisters.
 Coordinate ministering assignments with the elders quorum presidency, meeting at least quarterly.
 Seek the bishop’s approval for ministering assignments.
 Hold ministering interviews at least quarterly.
 See [chapter 21](21-ministering.md).
 * Under the direction of the bishop, counsel with adult members of the ward about matters other than those that are the bishop’s responsibility, such as worthiness, abuse, and approval to use fast-offering funds.
 See [CounselingResources.ChurchofJesusChrist.org](https://providentliving.churchofjesuschrist.org/leader/ministering-resources).
-* With the elders quorum presidency, help lead efforts in the ward to invite all to receive the blessings of the gospel (see [9.2.3](9-relief-society.md#923-inviting-all-to-receive-the-gospel)).
+* With the elders quorum presidency, help lead efforts in the ward to invite all to receive the blessings of the gospel (see [8.2.3](8-elders-quorum.md#823-inviting-all-to-receive-the-gospel) and [9.2.3](9-relief-society.md#923-inviting-all-to-receive-the-gospel)).
-* With the elders quorum presidency, help lead temple and family history work in the ward (see [9.2.4](9-relief-society.md#924-uniting-families-for-eternity)).
+* With the elders quorum presidency, help lead temple and family history work in the ward (see [8.2.4](8-elders-quorum.md#824-uniting-families-for-eternity) and [9.2.4](9-relief-society.md#924-uniting-families-for-eternity)).
 * Coordinate the Relief Society’s efforts to strengthen young adult sisters in the ward, both single and married (see [14.3.3.2](14-single-members.md#14332-elders-quorum-and-relief-society-counselors-assigned-to-young-single-adults)).
 * Meet with each member of Relief Society individually at least once a year.
 Discuss the well-being of the sister and her family.
 * Teach sisters their covenant responsibilities.